Welcome to the Easy MTD help.

 To view the release notes for the update, click the Release Notes button to open the Easy MTD "Release Notes" page in the default browser.

-To close the Update Available window and continue using Easy MTD without updating, click the Close button.
+To close the Update Available window and continue using Easy MTD without updating, click the OK button.

 Critical Update Required